Pain Management Center

 Pain.
 It can turn a smile into a frown.
 It can stop you from enjoying all the things you used to do.
 And it can distance you from family and friends.
 But no matter what type of pain you experience, chances are it affects every aspect of your life.

-The Pain Management Center at South Shore Hospital is dedicated to locating the source of your pain and identifying ways to minimize or eliminate it.
+The Pain Management Center at the Center for Orthopedic, Spine and Sports Medicine, part of South Shore Health System, is dedicated to locating the source of your pain and identifying ways to minimize or eliminate it.
 You and our specialists work together to treat your pain, as well as the stress and anxiety that often accompanies pain.

 Our goal is to make you comfortable so that you may enjoy your life to its full potential.
 Your treatment is designed exclusively for you.